The Corporate Tax Planning Law Review: United Kingdom

 The UK has broadly adopted a territorial tax system, taxing only UK source income.
 This means that most dividends received by a UK company from non-UK subsidiaries (and indeed from other non-UK companies) will benefit from the dividend exemption for corporation tax.
 Although broad in scope, the dividend exemption is not entirely straightforward in its application, and there are various exclusions, such as where the dividend is deductible in another jurisdiction.

 The UK's controlled foreign companies (CFC) regime, which taxes certain undistributed profits of non-UK subsidiaries of a UK company (at the corporation tax rate), at first sight seems inconsistent with a territorial tax system, but in fact the CFC regime is not intended to catch profits that arise naturally outside the UK.
-Although the rules are complex, their intention is to target profits that have been artificially diverted from the UK.
-See further discussion below on the finance company exemption to the CFC rules.
+Although the rules are complex, their intention is to target profits that are artificially diverted from the UK.

 Real estate investment trusts

 Since 2007, the UK's real estate investment trust (REIT) regime has enabled qualifying companies to elect to be treated as REITs.
 The conditions for qualification include UK residence, stock market listing, diversity of ownership and a requirement that three-quarters of the assets and profits of the company (or group) are attributable to its property rental business.
 The government is currently looking at whether some of these conditions can be relaxed or simplified to increase the attractiveness of the UK as a location for property investment.